-- 1. Keep in touch with law enforcement and monitor the internet, TV and radio for updates. - 2.
-Put together a team to work with emergency personnel to assess the damage, estimate the number of staff and individuals served in the area at time of the disaster, and set up triage areas (refer to Noble's Emergency Preparedness Procedures). - 3.
-Establish a communication system for the site and the Crisis Management Team.
-Depending on the location and severity of the situation, calls might need to be made from several locations. - 4.
-Track the number of staff and individuals served who have been injured or exposed to any chemicals.
-Call family members, etc. to convey information about those who have been exposed. - 5.
-Determine what audiences are impacted and then implement a communications plan for each.
+1. Keep in touch with law enforcement and monitor both traditional media & social media for updates.

+2. Convene a team to work with emergency personnel to assess the damage, estimate how many staff and individuals were in the area at the time of the disaster, and set up triage areas.
+Refer to Noble's Emergency Preparedness Procedures.

+3. Establish a communication system for the site and the Crisis Management Team.
+Depending on the location and severity of the situation, calls might need to be made from several locations.

+4. Track the number of staff and individuals served who have been injured or exposed to any chemicals.
+Call family and caregivers to convey information about those who have been exposed.

+5. Determine which audiences were impacted & implement a communications plan for each.
 Refer to the Crisis Plan for a list of audiences.
-Ongoing communications may be necessary for several weeks. - 6.
-The Crisis Management Team will meet frequently to stay on top of the situation.
+Ongoing communications may be necessary for several weeks.

+6. The Crisis Management Team will meet frequently to stay on top of the situation.